ravi-aratchige/spacefarer/README.md

 ### 3. Install Dependencies

-After activating the virtual environment, you can install all of the necessary dependencies with one command:
+After activating the virtual environment, you can install all of the necessary dependencies with a single command:

 ```shell
 pip install -r requirements.txt